-ART THAT GLORIFIES WAR BEGAN WITH STATUES OF KINGS
+ART THAT GLORIFIES WAR BEGAN WITH EQUESTRIAN KINGS

 On the arch that dominated the Saint-Denis gate an exhausted lion evokes the defeat of the Habsbourg monarchy* and shows Louis XIV slaying the defeated: